-Greg Olson enters his second season in his return to the Raiders, marking his 18th season in the NFL and fourth season with the Raiders, having spent the 2013 and 2014 seasons as the team's offensive coordinator.
+Greg Olson enters his third season in his return to the Raiders, marking his 19th season in the NFL and fifth season with the Raiders, having spent the 2013 and 2014 seasons as the team's offensive coordinator.
 Olson is also in his second stint on Head Coach Jon Gruden's staff, as he served as Gruden's quarterbacks coach with the Tampa Bay Buccaneers in 2008.

 Olson's offense produced a first-time Pro Bowler in TE Jared Cook, who set career highs in yards (896), receptions (68) and touchdowns (six), marks that all either tied for the team lead or outright led the team.
 With injuries at running back, Olson helped find a larger role for third-year RB Jalen Richard, who tied for the team lead in receptions (68), setting a new career high and also tying Marcus Allen for the fourth-most receptions in a single season by a Raiders running back.

 In 2017, Olson served as the quarterbacks coach for the Los Angeles Rams, helping the Rams win the NFC West and overseeing the development of second-year QB Jared Goff.
 Under Olson, Goff enjoyed a breakout season in 2017, earning a selection to the Pro Bowl and throwing for 3,804 yards on 296-of-477 passing (62.1 percent), 28 touchdowns and just seven interceptions.
 Additionally, Olson helped the Rams post 29.9 points per game, best in the NFL, and the franchise's best mark in 16 years.